Missing Indonesian submarine has sunk, objects recovered: Military chief

 A submarine part that was manufactured in South Korea was also recovered, said Admiral Margono.
 The KRI Nanggala 402 underwent a retrofit in South Korea in 2012.

-He said that a scan had detected the submarine at 850m.
+He said that a scan has detected what might be the submarine at 850m.
 The vessel is built to withstand a depth of up to 500m.

 “Because it is at the depth of 850m, it is very risky and very difficult for an ROV (remotely operated underwater vehicle) … to lift it,” the navy chief added.